-Summer schedules can be difficult to organize because there are so many variables involved.
-Whether it’s sports, swimming lessons, camp schedules or vacations, having kids home from school all day or in a summer program, there are so many things to consider.
+Summer schedules can be difficult to organize because so many variables are involved.
+There are many things to consider, whether it’s sports, swimming lessons, camp schedules or vacations, having kids home from school all day, or in a summer program.

-For my family, summer means my oldest is home from school and my four-year-old is suffering from preschool withdrawal.
-The summer does away with school schedules, but it brings with it sports, camp and vacations to work into the mix.
-Because I work from home, my kids are with me anytime they aren’t in school, and adding a nine-year-old to our everyday routine has definite changes on the dynamic of the everyday here.
+For my family, summer means my oldest is home from school, and my four-year-old is suffering from preschool withdrawal.
+The summer does away with school schedules, but it brings with it sports, camp, and vacations to work into the mix.
+Because I work from home, my kids are with me anytime they aren’t in school, and adding a nine-year-old to our everyday routine definitely changes the daily dynamic here.

 A few things to consider when planning out your summer schedule with your kids:

-- Are your kids at home or in a summer program or at daycare during the weekday?
+- Are your kids at home, in a summer program, or at daycare during the weekday?

 - Do your kids participate in extracurricular activities such as sports or summer camps?